HaukeBartsch/dicom-structures-vis/README.md

 ### Visualization Projects

-The above numbers suggest that projects might have $60,0000 x 5 x 1,000 = 300,000,000$ individual image objects as part of a hierarchical structure.
+The above numbers suggest that projects might have $60,0000 *5* 1,000 = 300,000,000$ individual image objects as part of a hierarchical structure.
 Common workflows for such data are:

 - Identify changes in imaging protocol over time
 - Identify subsets of participants that differ in their imaging protocol